-Leveraging her family’s 300-year philanthropic legacy and her own 35 years of experience in the charitable sector, Sylvia Brown is a passionate advocate of thoughtful and effective giving by ALL donors.
+Leveraging her family’s 300-year philanthropic legacy and her 25 years’ experience in international development, Sylvia Brown is a passionate advocate of thoughtful and effective giving by ALL donors.

-Most donors care about charitable effectiveness yet fewer than 15% spend even two hours a year researching the organizations to which they give…
+Most donors care about charitable effectiveness yet 85% spend less than two hours a year researching the organizations they support…

-But everyone can learn to donate with impact.
+But everyone can learn to give with impact.

 Uplifting Journeys is an immersive donor education program to learn the principles of thoughtful and effective giving.